• Skip to primary navigation

 - Maria Montessori

-It's been a few weeks since we shared some fun in the kitchen, so I thought we'd share some of what we're up to in the kitchen this holiday season with these easy thumbprint cookies.
+It's been a few weeks since we shared some fun in the kitchen.
+As a result, I thought we'd share some of what we're up to in the kitchen this holiday season with these easy thumbprint cookies.

-3 Easy Baking for Kids Using a Visual Recipe
+• Easy Thumbprint Cookies Using a Visual Recipe

 Disclosure of Material Connection: Some of the links in the post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon links are not affiliate links.
 You can read my full affiliate disclosure.